 Create applications (standard or Grant Runner)

 Required for all sponsored research.
 The standard eGC1 pages of the application are, in effect, an approvals routing cover letter for the proposal.
-It is used only by the UW and does not go to the sponsor.
+Only the UW uses the eGC1.
+It does not go to the sponsor.

 Approve routing applications

-Used by the Principal Investigator, Multiple-PI, Application PI, academic reviewers (division, department, dean) and compliance reviewers (human subjects, animal use, EH&S, etc.) to view and approve the application.
-At each approval, a PDF snapshot of the application is captured and attached to the eGC1 on the Approvals History & Comments page.
+The Principal Investigator, Multiple-PI, Application PI, academic reviewers (division, department, dean) and compliance reviewers (human subjects, animal use, EH&S, etc.) view and approve the application.
+At each approval, SAGE captures a PDF snapshot of the application and attaches it to the eGC1’s Approvals History & Comments page.
 Copies of the attachments are also captured.

 Administrators and reviewers have the option to return the application to the research team for changes.
 They can also add other reviewers (as individuals or a group) to the approval flow as needed.
 These are referred to as “ad hoc” reviewers (approvers or watchers).

 Request an advance budget number for awards

 Used when the research proposal is being awarded by the sponsor, but the actual award has not yet arrived.
 It requests GCA to set up a budget account in the financial system so the research team can start spending the anticipated award money.
 The preparer completes the request in SAGE, then GCA processes it in SERA.

 Create subaward requests for awarded applications

-Used when a research proposal has been awarded and part of the award needs to go to the subrecipients (subcontractors) that the UW research team will be collaborating with.
+Used when a research proposal has been awarded and part of the award needs to go to the subrecipients (subcontractors) that are the UW research team’s collaborators.
 For a new award, a “new” subaward request (SA) is created along with its parent subaward (SC).
 For an ongoing award, a “modification” request would be created within the existing subaward (SC).

 SPAERC: Sponsored Projects Administration & Electronic Research Compliance